Share your love

-In this guide, we want to show you how to Manage and Configure Firewalld in Fedora 39 from the Terminal Command Line.
+In this guide, we want to show you how to Manage Firewalld in Fedora 39 From Terminal Command Line.
 Firewalld is the default Firewall manager for Fedora Linux.
 You can increase your Fedora Linux security by managing Firewalld settings.
-You can proceed to the following steps to install and start using Firewalld in Fedora Linux.
+You can proceed to the following steps provided by the Orcacore team to install and start using Firewalld in Fedora Linux.

 Learn To Manage Firewalld in Fedora 39 From Terminal

 To start your Firewalld configuration, you must have access to your server as a root or non-root user with sudo privileges.
-Then, proceed to the following steps to complete this guide.
+Then, proceed to the following steps to Manage Firewalld in Fedora 39 From Terminal.

 Step 1 – Set up Firewalld in Fedora Linux